martinDebize/lawnMownerManager/README.md

 ## Installation

-After importing the project locally, run the serve with `ng serve --open` in the folder of the project.
+After importing the project locally, run `npm install` into the main folder to install all the modules then `ng serve --open` to run the app serve.

 Then go to `http://localhost:4200` to see the app.